maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

    from which pages should be generated.
 If you are familiar with Next.js, this is the equivalent of [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation).
-1. A **page query** exported from a template and run during page generation.
+1. A **page query** is exported from a template and run during page generation.
    This is the equivalent of [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) in Next.js.

 The File System Route API does not make `gatsby-node.js` obsolete.
-It is an alterantive API for programmatic page generation that complements `gatsby-node.js` and can replace it in certain scenarios.
+It is an alternative API for programmatic page generation that complements `gatsby-node.js` and can replace it in certain scenarios.
 With the File System Route API, you trade in full control and complexity for a more simple but more opinionated approach that covers many common scenarios, but not all.